hjgraca/hjgraca.github.io-old/_posts/2015-11-09-Docker-Error-client-newer-than-server.markdown

 ## Fix ##

-Run the following command to get the list of machines, in my case I have only one with the name "default"
+First you need to run the following command to get the list of machines

 ``docker-machine ls``

+The output in my case is one machine with the name ``default``.

-Then run docker-machine upgrade with the name of your machine(s), in my case
+After getting your machine(s) name just run ``docker-machine upgrade <name>``, in my case:

 ``docker-machine upgrade default``